ASActionMode/FlappyBirdRemastered/README.md

 ## License
 This project is licensed under the Apache 2.0 License.
 You are free to:
 Use, modify, and distribute the source code.
-Integrate it into your own projects, provided you follow the license terms.
+Integrate it into your projects, provided you follow the license terms.
 Asset Usage Notes
-**Fanmade Project:** This is a non-commercial fan project inspired by the original Flappy Bird.
+- **Fanmade Project:** This is a non-commercial fan project inspired by the original Flappy Bird.
-**Assets and Scripts:** Certain assets and scripts included in this repository may not be used for commercial purposes.
+- **Assets and Scripts:** Certain assets and scripts included in this repository may not be used commercially.
 These include original Flappy Bird assets and third-party contributions.
 _Any files or assets created or modified by contributors are either open-source or licensed accordingly, as specified in the project files.
 Please refrain from selling assets or distributing them separately from this project._
 ## Acknowledgments